Auto dealer insurance built for new and used lots

 - Nearly every state

 Workers compensation classification for automobile salespersons at new or used vehicle dealerships.
 Covers selling and long-term leasing of cars, trucks, vans, motorcycles, and mobile homes.
-Separate from 8380 for service technicians.
+Service technicians and other dealership staff fall under 8391; 8380 is for standalone repair shops.

-NHTSA estimates more than 450,000 vehicles are sold each year in the U.S. with false odometer readings.
-DOJ estimates average consumer loss at approximately $4,000 per vehicle, totaling over $1 billion annually.
+NHTSA estimates more than 450,000 vehicles are sold each year in the U.S. with false odometer readings, costing buyers over $1 billion annually.
+The Department of Justice has put the average consumer loss at roughly $4,000 per vehicle.

 The June 2024 ransomware attack on CDK Global disrupted operations at approximately 15,000 dealerships for up to three weeks.
 Anderson Economic Group estimated total dealer losses at $1.02 billion, including lost sales, parts and service revenue, and operational workarounds.

-The FTC can impose civil penalties exceeding $50,000 per violation for Safeguards Rule non-compliance, adjusted annually for inflation.
-Penalties stack across every unprotected record, and state regulators may add fines.
+Civil penalties under the FTC Act run over $50,000 per violation, adjusted annually for inflation, and apply when Safeguards Rule failures lead to FTC enforcement.
+State regulators may add fines on top.
 Since May 2024, dealerships must notify the FTC within 30 days of a breach involving 500 or more consumers.

-Ohio increased its motor vehicle dealer bond requirement from $25,000 to $75,000 effective April 1, 2026.
-New dealers must post the higher amount at licensing.
-Existing dealers have until their 2027 renewal to increase coverage.
+Ohio increased its used motor vehicle dealer bond from $25,000 to $75,000 effective April 1, 2026.
+New dealers post the higher amount at licensing, and existing dealers raise coverage at their next renewal.

 Nearly every state requires auto dealers to file a surety bond before receiving a dealer license.
 Amounts range from $5,000 to $100,000 depending on state, license type, and annual sales volume.
 A few states use alternative mechanisms or different filing structures.